Lesmol/personal-portfolio/README.md

-# CloudResumeChallenge_AWS
+# React + AWS

-We complete the cloud resume challenge with the infrastructure hosted on AWS and the frontend done in React.
+We build a web page that uses AWS infrastructure and services